KDE/digikam-doc/right_sidebar/captions_view.rst

 .. note::

-   In case you have selected a number of images in the main view and you check a tag in the tag tree, this one is only applied to the highlighted image, and not to the whole selection.
-If you want to tag selections, refer to the :ref:`Filters <filters_view>` section.
+   In case you have selected a number of images in the Icon-View and you check a tag in the tag tree, this one is only applied to the highlighted images, and not to the whole Album contents.

 Information View
 ~~~~~~~~~~~~~~~~